keu/docs/guides/airflow-dbt.md

 When orchestrating dbt Core with Airflow, a straightforward DAG design is to run dbt commands directly through the [`BashOperator`](https://registry.astronomer.io/providers/apache-airflow/modules/bashoperator).
 In this section you'll review two use cases that demonstrate how it's done.

-### Use Case 1: dbt Core and Airflow at the project level
+### Use case 1: dbt Core and Airflow at the project level

 For this example you'll use the `BashOperator`, which simply executes a shell command, because it lets us run specific dbt commands.
 The primary dbt interface is the command line, so the `BashOperator` is one of the best tools for managing dbt.
 You can execute `dbt run` or `dbt test` directly in Airflow as you would with any other shell.